Les Soloai

 Les Soloai is a New Zealand professional rugby league footballer who plays for the Seattle Seawolves of Major League Rugby (MLR).

 Soloai also represented United States in the 2013 World Cup.

 He previously played for the Utah Warriors in the MLR from 2018 to 2020.

 Playing career

 Born in New Zealand.
-Soloai has previously played for the Tweed Head Seagulls in the Intrust Super Cup.
+Soloai has previously played for the Tweed Heads Seagulls in the Intrust Super Cup.
 Featherstone Rover in the UK Championship and Hawaii Chiefs in the AMNRL.

-He has also played American Football for the University of Hawaii and Basketball at BYUH.
+He has also played American football for the University of Hawaii and Basketball at BYUH.